mitomac/duke_nigms_sandbox/README.md

 ## **Funding**

-This module was developed with support from [insert funding source, e.g., NIH grant XYZ12345].
+This module was developed with support from NIGMS (T32 GM133352-05S1)

 ## **License for Data**